HrutvikKhatkar/Art_circle-PCCOE/README.md

 # PCCOE-ACM-HACKTOBERFEST-2023
 ## ArtCircle_website_hacktoberfest
-I am excited to welcome contributions from anyone interested in participating in Hacktoberfest 2023.
+We are excited to welcome contributions from anyone interested in participating in Hacktoberfest 2023.

 ## Project Description

-This project is a purely front-end project i.e. static webpage created using HTML and CSS.
+This project is a purely front-end project i.e. static web-page created using HTML and CSS.
-It's only to display that what type of events are there in art circle of PCCOE College along with it's objective and all.
+It's only to display that what type of events are there in art circle of PCCOE College along with it's objectives.

 Take a look at the :

 Whether you are a coder 👨🏾‍💻 or non-coder 👩‍🎨, newbie 👶 or more experienced 👴, your contribution is welcome!

 Let's build a website and join the revolution!
-- 💡 If you have any ideas (feature requests)about what cool things could go on the website, please create an issue to describe it.
+- 💡 If you have any ideas(feature requests) about what cool things could go on the website, please create an issue to describe it.
   - Adding a CSS animation.
   - and more...

 - 📢 If you have some additional thoughts on any of the issues, go ahead and 🖊 share your comment on the issue page.

-- 🕸🧑‍💻 If you have some code you want to contribute, either directly submit a pull request or create an issue first, so then we can discuss it and/or I can assign the issue to you.
+- 🕸🧑‍💻 If you have some code you want to contribute, either directly submit a pull request or create an issue first, so then we can discuss it and/or we can assign the issue to you.

 # Thanks in advance for your help! 😎
 ![HacktoberFest-img]